 Early Origins of the Barrenchea family

-Another 155 words (11 lines of text) covering the years 1274, 1625 and 1701 are included under the topic Early Barrenchea History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barrenchea research.
+Another 78 words (6 lines of text) covering the years 1274, 1625 and 1701 are included under the topic Early Barrenchea History in all our PDF Extended History products and printed products wherever possible.

 Barrenchea Spelling Variations

 Spelling variations of this family name include: Barrios, de Barrios, Barrio, de Barrio, Barro, Barros, de Barros, Barroso, Barrera, de Barrera, de la Barrera, Barreda, de Barreda, Barral, Barreto, Barrientos and many more.

 Early Notables of the Barrenchea family (pre 1700)

 Prominent among members of the family were sixteenth century writer and philosopher Alonso de Barros; Miguel Barrios (c.1625-1701), a Spanish poet and historian; sixteenth century scientist and writer Bartolomé Barrientos; eighteenth century Spanish naval officer Blas Clemente de Barreda y Campuzano; nineteenth century Spanish politician and...